lncm/docker-specter-desktop/README.md

 I also used host networking for ease of use, and also added ```privileged``` for  further ease of use in case your user can't access the usb socket if you would like to run as a bridge to HWI or use the ```--hwibridge``` flag

 Or you can use the sample docker-compose in HWIBridge mode [here](https://github.com/lncm/docker-specter-desktop/blob/master/docker-compose.yml.hwibridge)

+We recommend using docker-compose method.
+In the example HWI Bridge file, I am using the gitlab container instead of the dockerhub container.

+We support and build to **both** environments.

 ```yaml
 version: '3.8'